microsoft/genaiscript/packages/vscode/README.md

 CoArch tightly integrate the prompt engineering cycle inside Visual Studio Code infrastructure to provide a augmented, tooled, prompting experience.

-### Prompts as files

-CoArch parses `*.coarch.md` markdown files and uses the markdown headings (`#`, `##`, ...) as the base structure of the document.
-Each element of the document is considered a node and sub section are considered children; similarly to most document object models.

-Since prompts are stored as files in the project, they can be shared, versioned, collaborated on by the entire development team using the existing team development cycle.

-In the future, we foresee that developers will create libraries of prompts and share them as libraries on their favorite package manager.

-### Customizable prompts
+### Prompt Files

-CoArch also allows you to fork and customize the AI prompts to your project specific needs.
 CoArch prompts use stylized JavaScript with minimal syntax.
+They are stored as files (`prompts/*.prompt.js`) in your project.

+CoArch comes with builtin prompts and allows you to fork and customize the AI prompts to your project specific needs.
 This leverages VSCode language support (completion, coloring, error checking) while remaining friendly to people not very familiar with JavaScript.
 CoArch also provides detailed expansion logs to help you debug your templates.

+Since prompts are stored as files in the project, they can be shared, versioned, collaborated on by the entire development team using the existing team development cycle.

+In the future, we foresee that developers will create libraries of prompts and share them as libraries on their favorite package manager.

+### Specification Files

+CoArch parses `*.coarch.md` markdown files and uses the markdown headings (`#`, `##`, ...) as the base structure of the document.
+Each element of the document is considered a node and sub section are considered children; similarly to most document object models.

+Once the specification files are parsed, CoArch will automatically suggest which prompt can be applied to each fragment.

 ### Editor integration